mhoffman/kmos/doc/source/troubleshooting/index.rst

   This most likely can be traced back to fact that some variable ran outside its range and is caused by the fact that the wrong `kind` values are chosen (Fortran stuff).
-Kind values are currently all hard-code in the the `src` directory at `/path-to-export/src/kind_values_f2py.f90` and set fort ifort.
+Kind values are currently all hard-code in the the `src` directory at `/path-to-export/src/kind_values_f2py.f90` and set for ifort.
   While I am working to have this set dynamically at compile time, you have to figure out the right `kind` value for your compiler for now.